The more important the data and the more often they are used, the more regularly they need to be backed-up.

 - Un-networked lab or office computers;

-- External storage media (e.g. hard drives, memory sticks and disks).
+- External storage media (e.g. hard drives, memory sticks).

 If you want to double-check whether you have to back-up your files, speak to your local IT support.